-- The Methodist Health System ("MHS") affiliate Privacy Officer shall be the "Records Custodian" for NMC and serve as the central decision-maker and resource with respect to medical and FERPA-protected student records issues, in consultation with the NMC and MHS Compliance Officer and Legal Counsel as necessary.
-For other records, the Dean of Students shall be responsible.
+- The NMC Compliance Officer in conjunction with the Methodist Health System ("MHS") affiliate Privacy Officer shall be the "Records Custodian" for NMC and serve as the decision-maker and resource with respect to medical and FERPA-protected student records issues.

 - Retention periods may be extended beyond the period defined by statute or regulation for risk management purposes.

-- When there is an express or implied requirement of retention for a particular category of record, but no defined time period exists under statute or regulation, the retention period shall be three (3) year in accordance with the Paperwork Reduction Act and the Uniform Preservation of Private Business Records Acts, unless otherwise determined by the records custodian.
+- When there is an express or implied requirement of retention for a particular category of record, but no defined time period exists under statute or regulation, the retention period shall be three (3) years in accordance with the Paperwork Reduction Act and the Uniform Preservation of Private Business Records Acts, unless otherwise determined by the Records Custodian.

-- Each SDS unit shall date and flag records for destruction on a regular schedule.
+- Each department shall date and flag records for destruction on a regular schedule.
 Records shall be destroyed in a manner preserving confidentiality in accordance with MHS Document Destruction Policy.

-- If there are any conflicts between the SDS Record Retention Schedule and the MHS Record Retention Schedule, the MHS Record Retention Schedule will prevail.
+- If there are any conflicts between the NMC Record Retention Schedule and the MHS Record Retention Schedule, the MHS Record Retention Schedule will prevail.

-- All records shall be stored electronically in manner approved by the NMC's Privacy Officer, which shall be in accordance with Education Technology's recommendations.
+- All records shall be stored electronically in manner approved by the NMC's Compliance Officer, and in accordance with Education Technology's recommendations.

-- Records shall be retained according to the following schedule:
+- Records shall be retained according to the following schedules: